 Therefore, ask the company’s employees to maintain a check on their sound levels.

 (B).
 Adjust lighting to the optimum productivity level

 Good lighting is important not just for employees to be able to see what they are doing but to also helps them avoid eye problems.
-In a 2014 study by Northwestern Medicine and the University of Illinois at Urbana-Champaign, it was found that workers exposed to higher levels of natural light slept better and longer at night, and were more physically active.
+In a 2014 study by Northwestern Medicine and the University of Illinois at Urbana-Champaign, Observation says that workers exposed to higher levels of natural light slept better and longer at night, and were more physically active.
 In comparison to workers who were not exposed to natural light in their workplace.

 (C).
 Set the right temperature

 Low temperatures in the office force employees to be out of the office to warm themselves up.
 High temperatures make the office environment uncomfortable and filled with odor.
 Make sure that the office isn’t freezing cold or too hot.
 Having the right temperature for the office is extremely important to keep employees productive.

 Healthy employees mean better productivity.
 Encourage your employees to have daily physical activities.
 Building sports teams and encouraging employees to compete internally is a good way to motivate the employees to be physically fit.
 You can even include office gyms and encourage employees to use it in the morning or during breaks.

 You can even make sure there are healthy eating options available in the cafeteria at a decent price.
 This can act as a push to help employees build healthy lifestyles.